The Christian O'Connell Show: Backpacks for Vic Kids/Christian O'Connell Live On Stage/Santa Packs

 Near the start of the pandemic, in 2021, a caller made a plea for donations to help Backpacks for Vic Kids, which provides school backpacks for underprivileged kids.
 Listeners, in the span of a couple days, donated over $1 million.
 Christian and the team is holding a live event in August 2023 at a local club where 100% of ticket sales will benefit the charity, as they've run out of funds.

 In November 2023, the show made another plea for Santa Packs for kids that are going to be in care away from families during the Christmas season as they were out of donations again.
 In 24 hours they raised $109,000 when they initially were hoping for $35,000.
 As a result, the donation will be able to fulfill most requests.
 While on-air Christian informed the charity that one of the directors of Chemists Warehouse is going to make a personal donation of $52,000, which would raise the total to roughly $162,000 and provide packs to over 4600 children in care.

-A few days after they started as of the end of the show Monday, Nov 20, people worldwide (due to the podcast reach) had donated a total of just over $200,000, which will provide packs for 5725 children.
+A few days after they started, as of the end of the show on Monday 20 November, people worldwide (due to the podcast reach) had donated a total of just over $200,000, which will provide packs for 5,725 children.

-On August 25 2025, the charity was in a dire situation and the show started up another round of fundraising on the show.
+On 25 August 2025, the charity was in a dire situation and the show started up another round of fundraising on the show.
 Notable donations include one of $60,000 contributed by a wellness foundation, an hour where the team only took $10 donations, and several donations from children of their pocket money.
-By the end of Friday, August 29, the fund had reached just over $181,000.
+By the end of Friday 29 August the fund had reached just over $181,000.